octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### Writing the migration scripts

 The smart contracts are ready, the network where it has to be deployed too, the next step is to write the deployment script (also called a migration).
 These scripts are located in the *migrations* directory.

 Each migration is a javascript file, defining the deployment tasks.
 It can execute any javascript code.
-Each migration starts with a number, followed by a title:
-*Truffle* runs the migrations in the ascending order.
+Each migration starts with a number, followed by a title: *Truffle* runs the migrations in an ascending order.
-For example, the tezos-example box comes with tree migrations:
+For instance, the `tezos-example` box comes with tree migrations:

 ```
 1_initial_migration.js